 CCWA has implemented a Structured Cleaning Program (SCP) for the sanitary sewer collection system in an effort to not clean pipes too often (and waste resources) or too infrequently (resulting in a greater risk of back-ups and overflows).
 By reviewing historical collection system data, including overflows, CCTV data, and cleaning data, an initial schedule was created to indicate how often the high priority pipes in the system should be cleaned.
-Roughly twenty percent of the system is on the SCP.
 This schedule will be continually optimized through the use of a decision support software which can quickly process newly collected data from each cleaning and CCTV event and make a recommendation as to whether the pipe needs to be scheduled for cleaning again at the same timeframe, cleaned more often, cleaned less often, added to the cleaning schedule, or removed from the cleaning schedule.
 This program will reduce the number of overflows and ensure that cleaning resources are used effectively and efficiently, by changing the focus from overall cleaning footage to focusing on cleaning pipes that need to be cleaned at the right time.
-CCWA created and filled a new full time position (D & C Planner/Scheduler) to coordinate the SCP.
+CCWA created and filled a new full-time position (D & C Planner/Scheduler) to coordinate the SCP.

-The Authority has added a new componant to the SCP with the field implementation of the SL-RAT.
+The Authority has added a new component to the SCP with the field implementation of the SL-RAT.
 SL-RAT is a highly portable onsite active acoustic assessment tool for quickly detecting blockage conditions in gravity-fed sewers.
-The remaining eighty percent of our system will be inspected using SL-Rat.
 The SL-RAT's ability to provide a blockage assessment in 3 minutes or less with no flow contact leads to an operating cost 1/10th to 1/20th that of CCTV.
 And, more importantly, the SL-RAT now enables the Authority to economically use a Condition-Based Maintenance strategy to improve SSO performance while using less resources.
 By targeting the sewer lines not included within the existing data set for the SCP the Authority will be able to rapidly inspect the remaining lines and use the data to schedule CCTV inspections and Hydraulic cleaning to include those lines in the SCP data set.